Skip to main content Skip to accessibility

 New2Me clothes swap

 Second hand September is a global initiative to encourage people to shop second hand and to pass things on when they are finished with.
-During September we are hosting several events.
-We would also like to encourage others to put on their own events and take action.
-If you would like any advice on putting on your own event, email climate emergency.
+We'll be hosting several events during September and we also encourage you to put on your own events.

 New2Me facts for print